Frat’s Dragonkin: The Banished Guide -

 Additional color meanings:

-Divine (indicated by a light yellow inner hex ring) - the normal color amount +2
+Divine (indicated by a light yellow inner hex ring) - the normal color amount +2 (limit 1 per hex fragment)

 Once you know how to connect the fragments, and how much power they give, you need to make sure that you are connecting modifiers who have the same words in their Compatibility that the character skill has in its keywords (otherwise it won't count at all).
 When placing a modifier or wyrmling fragment, you can tell immediately if the keywords don't match, because it will become covered in diagonal parallel red lines (as shown in the picture on the right).